Pedrito Martinez is a Grammy-nominated Cuban percussionist, singer and composer who is the world’s first-call Rumbero.

 “Riddles” tells Pedrito’s story figuring out life as an artist in New York and Cuba.
-Drumming is sacred.
+African Diaspora drumming is often sacred.
 In this album, Pedrito is more open about his spiritual life in the Yoruba traditions.

 The great mysteries are often taught in riddles.
 You have to find the answer yourself.
 Afro-Caribbean traditions are also often presented in code.
 If you know, then you know.
 How cool.
 If you don’t, it’s just a pretty song.
 That’s cool too.

-Pedrito’s music brings together Yoruba Africa, Cuban rumba, New Orleans jazz and Cuban timba (the island Cuban dance music).
+Pedrito’s music brings together Yoruba Africa, Cuban Rumba, New Orleans Jazz and Cuban Timba (the next phase of Cuban dance music after the 1950s Cuban dance music that became Salsa).
 Acertijos plays with the forces of nature, and that is something everyone can understand.